ericli0208/elist_customer_analysis/README.md

 The company has a core dataset consisting of orders, order statuses, customers, products, and geographic information.

-The ERD for the dataset can be found [here](https://github.com/ericli0208/elist_customer_analysis/blob/main/ERD.md)
+The ERD for the dataset can be found [here](https://github.com/ericli0208/elist_customer_analysis/blob/main/ERD.md).

+All analysis files (Excel and SQL) can be found [here](https://github.com/ericli0208/elist_customer_analysis/tree/main/elist_analysis).

 ## Deep-Dive Insights